-A brake caliper clamps two pads of brake material against it which creates friction and therefore, stopping the force.
+A brake caliper clamps two pads of brake material against it, which creates friction and therefore stops the force.

 Cost of Brake Rotor Resurfacing

-The operation of turning brake rotors is fairly close to the operation of doing a brake job—the brake calipers and pads are removed.
+The operation of turning brake rotors is fairly similar to the operation of doing a brake job—the brake calipers and pads are removed.
 Then, the brake caliper bracket, followed by the rotor which is then resurfaced.

-The labor time for rotor resurfacing is also the same as for a brake job; usually a flat 2 hours.
-So, at a shop with an $80/hour labor rate, the cost would be $160.
-At a shop with a $120/hour labor rate, the resurfacing rotors cost would be $240.
+The labor time for rotor resurfacing is also the same as for a brake job—usually a flat 2 hours.
+So, at a shop with a $100/hour labor rate, the cost would be $200.
+At a shop with a $150/hour labor rate, the resurfacing rotors cost would be $300.

-Shops that do this are also more likely to have a lower flat cost for replacing rotors as an option to resurfacing.
+Shops that do this are also more likely to have a lower flat rate for replacing rotors as an alternative to resurfacing.

-Why Do You Need to Turn a Brake Rotor?
+Why Do You Need to Turn Brake Rotors?

 There are two reasons to turn a brake rotor.
 The first is to provide a smooth and fresh surface for brake pads to bed into and operate upon.

 The second purpose of rotor turning is to provide two ideally flat, true, and parallel surfaces.
-If the surfaces of the rotor that the brake pads bear against aren’t perfectly true and parallel to each other, the brake pads will apply stopping force unevenly as the disk rotates – resulting in a feeling of brake pulsation.
+Wear and heat can result in some unevenness and run-out.
+If the surfaces of the rotor that the brake pads bear against aren’t perfectly true and parallel to each other, the brake pads will apply stopping force unevenly as the disk rotates, resulting in a feeling of brake pulsation.

 Resurfacing Rotors Versus Replacing